Moved to the Country

 My first opportunity to go to Biloxi after Katrina was in early in 2007, for my grandfather’s funeral.
 While there, I took my oldest boy and explored the area, giving him a glimpse into an early childhood chapter of my life.
 We went by the old house on Beach Bayou Rd.
 As we drove down to where the road disappears into the bayou, I couldn’t see the house.
 It was gone.
 Only the foundation and a few bricks that still made a small corner of the house remained.
 I wanted to cry.
 It was all gone.
 Only the memories remain.

 I took a brick that day.
 I still have it.
 It just sits on a window sill in my bedroom at my new home.
 It’s place at the condo I moved from was on the window sill in my bedroom there.
 Before that, it was on the very top of a small wall unit in my now ex-wife’s house.
 There’s no elaborate display for it.
 No fancy case.
 No markings as to where it came from or how it got here.
 It’s just a brick.
 But it’s all that’s left from some of my most cherished childhood memories.
-It mostly stays of sight, I barely notice it’s there.
+It mostly stays out of sight, I barely notice it’s there.
 Most days I don’t even think about it.

 Maybe our memories are like that brick.
 Out of sight, out of mind.
 Then once in a while we notice.
 Something prompts us to take a walk down memory lane.
 Hopefully good memories, but it can go both ways.
 I hope your memories are like my brick, mostly good.
 Thanks for enjoying my memories with me today.
 Good day, God bless.